New York Pass and tourist cards: complete guide 2026

 And that's less than half of the attractions included.

-Included in the pass are virtually all of the main things to see in New York City, including the most famous and popular ones mentioned at the beginning of this guide.
+Included are virtually all the main things to see in New York City, including the most famous and popular ones mentioned at the beginning of this guide.

-But there are a number of other interesting experiences and tours to round out the card catalog, also included in the pass.
+But there are a number of other interesting experiences and tours to round out the card catalog, also included.

 This great variety allows you to build an itinerary tailored to your (and the travel group's) tastes as much as possible, being able to really range in many ways.